gbrao018/eva4/S15B/README.md

 After 1 epoch training with transfered weights.
 ![image](https://github.com/gbrao018/eva4/blob/master/S15B/logs/64weights_128_image_with1epoch_transfertraining.jpg)

+### 4. Mask converges faster than Depth loss.
+Playing with learning rates.

-4. With (128,128) size, now ran one more epoch on 30000 samples.
+With (128,128) size, now ran one more epoch on 30000 samples.
 This time I observed, loss started decreasing.
 Due to homogenity of either black or white, mask quickly shows reduction in its loss.
 But Depth across many images, every pixel has diffferent intensity.
 So, Earlier it used to stop at 0.01 and MSE loss did not converge, but with increased initial image size to 128*128, now the loss convergence is around 0.007.

 ![image](https://github.com/gbrao018/eva4/blob/master/S15B/logs/128_test_good.jpg)